 One of the most important challenges for German companies today is to ensure that they have the skilled labour they need.
 Firstly, Germany as a whole is facing tougher international competition to attract the brightest minds; secondly, SMEs have to compete with large companies as they seek to recruit skilled workers.
 This means that a modern SME policy must be designed to better harness the potential that exists within our country, and to also attract skilled professionals from abroad.

-The Federal Ministry for Economic Affairs and Energy has joined forces with the Federal Employment Agency, businesses, unions, and the German states to strengthen the attractiveness of dual vocational training and boost public acceptance for it.
-Under the 'Perfect Match' programme, SMEs are given advice as to how they can find apprentices that fit in well in the relevant profession and in their company.
+The Federal Ministry for Economic Affairs and Energy has joined forces with the Federal Employment Agency, businesses, unions, and the Länder and entered into the Alliance for Initial and Further Training to strengthen the attractiveness of dual vocational training and boost public acceptance for it.
+Under the ‘Perfect Match’ programme, SMEs are given advice as to how they can find apprentices that fit in well in the relevant profession and in their company.
 Employers' and employees' organisations are closely involved in the regular work to update training regulations so that they prepare apprentices for new challenges waiting for them in the job, including the need for digital skills.
 There is also a programme that seeks to raise intercultural awareness amongst apprentices.
 This programme is called 'vocational training without borders'.
 Find out more.

 The ministry has teamed up with several partners, including the 'firms for the integration of refugees' network, to provide information and advice that will help place refugees in work and vocational training.
 Around 150 refugee recruitment advisors based within the regional business chambers and organisations support SMEs that are offering work experience, vocational training and jobs to refugees.
 Find out more.